Van-Ziegelstein/Shadow-Tune/README.md

 - *Shadow-Tune* was originally developed in and for a Unix-like environment.
 This still holds true for the gui branch as well.
 Nevertheless, the "usability" on Windows has been improved with the inclusion of a batch script.
 In the best case scenario program launch should now be a standard click and forget action.

 - A html form?
 Seriously?
 Admittedly, a browser-based user interface is not the first solution that comes to mind when thinking about a good gui.
 The reason for choosing this approach is that *Shadow-Tune* still aims at introducing as few dependencies as possible.
-There are solid gui frameworks for Perl but those would require the user to install additional packages.
+There are solid gui frameworks for Perl, but those would require the user to install additional packages.
 On the other hand, every OS comes with a browser.
 The operations *Shadow-Tune* is designed to carry out are still simple enough for a html form to suffice (at least I hope so).
 On a more historical note, Perl has its roots in web scripting anyway and graphical interfaces never were among the areas where it truly shone.

 - Known issues so far: